-Learn how CasaOS and Cosmos Server differ in their key features, development activity, technology stack and community adoption, so you can decide which of these server & vm management tools is best for you.
+Learn how CasaOS and Cosmos Server differ in their key features, development activity, technology stack and community adoption, so you can decide which of these control panels is best for you.

 Last commit